axoflow/axosyslog-core-docs/content/intro/_index.md

 ## What {{% param "product.name" %}} is {#what-axosyslog-is}

-The {{% param "product.name" %}} application is a flexible and highly scalable system logging application that is ideal for creating centralized and trusted logging and observability solutions and telemetry pipelines.
+The {{% param "product.name" %}} application is a flexible and highly scalable system logging application that is ideal for creating centralized and trusted logging and observability solutions and telemetry pipelines, supporting on-premises, cloud-native, and hybrid environments.

 Among others, {{% param "product.abbrev" %}} allows you the following.